-(2) Grading and drainage information to include at a minimum:
+- (2) Grading and drainage information to include at a minimum: - a.

-a.
 Existing and proposed contour lines at a contour interval no greater than two feet in all areas of proposed land disturbance.
 A minimum 200-foot-wide field-run strip topo is required for all proposed roads.
-In areas where lots will exceed three acres and no disturbance is proposed, a contour interval of ten feet LIDAR topo is acceptable.
+In areas where lots will exceed three acres and no disturbance is proposed LIDAR topo is acceptable.